purjaysin/sampling-Puranjay/README.md

 | SVC |  82.53% |    93.56%   |  45.63  |    64.48%   |        56.34%      |

 ## Conclusion:
-As clearly visible, Random forest Classifier is consistently working well in all the sampling techniques and producing the highest accuracy in every sampling method.
+Random forest Classifier is consistently working well in all the sampling techniques and producing the highest accuracy in every sampling method.